-As I gear up for Thanksgiving dinner, my thoughts turn to refrigerator space.
+As I geared up for Thanksgiving dinner, my thoughts turn to refrigerator space.
 It’s at a premium, to put it mildly.
 The more ingredients and completed dishes I can leave out on the counter, the better.
 And that brings up my constant quandry.
 Do baked pies have to be refrigerated?

 I’d like my Thanksgiving dinner to be memorable for the good time family and friends enjoyed, not their recollections of recovery from food poisoning.

 This year (2023) and the first year I wrote this post (2014), I made pumpkin and pecan pies.
-The first year I wrote this post, my friend Jill (of copycat Cosi salad fame) will bring apple crisp.
+The first year I wrote this post, my friend Jill (of copycat Cosi salad fame) made apple crisp.
 Do I have to use precious refrigerator space for the pies and apple crisp?
-My instinct was that I have to refrigerate the fully cooked pumpkin pie has to be refrigerated, but not the pecan pie and apple crisp.
+My instinct (in 2014) was that I have to refrigerate the fully cooked pumpkin pie has to be refrigerated, but not the pecan pie and apple crisp.

 But I was wrong and here’s why.

 By the way, the Nestlé Company (Libby’s brand canned pumpkin) gives advice I wouldn’t follow concerning refrigerating pumpkin pies, but we’ll get to that in a minute.

 - If a pie contains milk, cream and or eggs, refrigerate it.
 This includes milk and cream in any form – (no matter what the fat content), buttermilk, sour cream, and cream cheese.
 Also, refrigerate pies containing evaporated or condensed milk products.
 Those ingredients contain high levels of protein and moisture that are fertile grounds for the growth of bacteria.